tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 That got everyone’s attention.

 Malcolm looked up.
-“Did he actually talk to you about it?”
+"Wait.
+He actually talked to you?"

 “Sort of.”
 She tucked a strand of hair behind her ear.
 “He wouldn’t talk about patients at all.
 The second I asked, he shut that down completely.
 But he talked about the building itself.”